Toxoplasmic chorioretinitis

 Toxoplasma chorioretinitis, more simply known as ocular toxoplasmosis, is possibly the most common cause of infections in the back of the eye (posterior segment) worldwide.
 The causitive agent is Toxoplasma gondii, and in the United States, most cases are acquired congenitally.
 The most common symptom is decreased visual acuity in one eye.
+Although bilateral disease is more common in congenital cases.
 The diagnosis is made by examination of the eye, using ophthalmoscopy.
 Sometimes serologic testing is used to rule out the disease, but due to high rates of false positives, serologies are not diagnostic of toxoplasmic retinitis.

 If vision is not compromised, treatment may not be necessary.
 When vision is affected or threatened, treatment consists of pyrimethamine, sulfadiazine, and folinic acid for 4–6 weeks.
 Prednisone is sometimes used to decrease inflammation.

 Signs and symptoms

 A unilateral decrease in visual acuity is the most common symptom of toxoplasmic retinitis.

 Under ophthalmic examination, toxoplasmic chorioretinitis classically appears as a focal, white retinitis with overlying moderate inflammation of the vitreous humour.
 The inflamed vitreous, when it obscures the view of the fundus, is described as having a "headlight-in-fog" appearance.
 A unifocal area of acute-onset inflammation adjacent to an old chorioretinal scar is virtually pathognomonic for toxoplasmic chorioretinitis.
 Focal condensation of vitreous and inflammatory cells may be seen overlying the pale yellow or gray-white raised lesion in the posterior pole.